 You will find plenty of great information on the ESA Kids and Education websites as well as informative videos on ESA’s YouTube channel.
 You can also find out more about the International Space Station, as well as the latest news on experiments and research on the Human and Robotic Exploration section of this site.

-Q. I saw something in the night sky that looks like a UFO.
+Q. I saw something in the night sky, probably a fireball.
 Is ESA interested in such observations?

 Q. Can I see the International Space Station from my home town?

 Most probably, yes.
 You can see where the International Space Station is at any time using ESA’s International Space Station tracker or NASA’s Spot the Station.